 How an SSL certificate works

-- The browser requests that the web server identify itself.
+- The browser requests that the server of that website identifies itself.

 Depending on the needs of your project, you may require a specific type of certificate.
-We recommend visiting our commercial website or checking our guide on the Comparison of SSL security certificates to see the different types of certificates we offer, in addition to the
+We recommend accessing our commercial website or viewing our guide on Comparison of SSL security certificates

 Related Articles